tommasorigon/India-SequentiaLogit/data-cleaning.md

 # Conversion of the dataframe into a more manageable class
 IHDS_II <- tbl_df(da36151.0003); rm(da36151.0003)

-# Selection of relevant questions
+# Selection of relevant variables
 dataset <- IHDS_II %>% transmute(state = STATEID,
                                  age = EW6,
                                  education = EW8,